-Have you missed work because of these symptoms?
+Sound familiar?
 Do you scope out the bathroom situation when you arrive somewhere new?
 Or feel embarrassed and self-conscious every time you visit the bathroom at work?
 Do you avoid meals with friends or traveling because you feel safer close to home, in your own bathroom?

 Let's talk about what's causing these uncomfortable situations and the most effective way to treat them.

-Your symptoms might be the result of certain carbohydrates known as FODMAPs.
+Your symptoms might be the result of foods known as FODMAPs.
 But, guess what?
 With a change to your diet and some help along the way, you can feel much better in no time.